 04. Billy Liar (1963) by John Schlesinger

-Another out of print movie from Criterion, Billy Liar is the movie-anthem for the misunderstood kids of the world who lives in their own mind that doesn’t need to be cool to get attention of the hype.
-A classic from the british new wave and a beautiful performance by Tom Courtnay, this film probably became one of my favourite movies by portraying the story of someone who won’t let go of their vivid imagination.
+Another out of print movie from Criterion, Billy Liar is the movie-anthem for the misunderstood kids of the world who lives in their own mind that doesn’t need to be cool to get the attention of the hype.
+A classic from the British new wave and a beautiful performance by Tom Courtenay, this film probably became one of my favorite movies by portraying the story of someone who won’t let go of their vivid imagination.

 05. La Promesse (1996) by Jean-Pierre and Luc Dardenne

 La Promesse was an amazing discovery for me.
 I had already seen some of the Dardenne brothers films, but this one was the one that actually got me the most.
 Talking about a coming of age story through an abusive father, the Dardenne brothers also talks about immigration issues and racism through an amazing mise en scene that can also be seen in his other films such as Le Fils.
 With a beautiful and colorful version in Blu Ray, La Promesse definitely deserves its place here.